 In other important news, I’ve been resting up all week—which I highly recommend, and I’ve eaten my weight in chocolate chips.

-Does summer stop you in your tracks too, or is it just me?
+Does this time of year stop you in your tracks too, or is it just me?

 I have officially lost all ambition.